Wild Light Scotland , Northern Exposure

 The Highlands north of Ullapool have been described as Scotland for the connoisseur.
 One of Scotland’s best loved peaks Stac Pollaidh, sits proudly above the rocky loch strewn landscapes, hemmed in by other classic peaks.
 Wide open Achnahaird beach offers a wealth of beautiful seascape compositions sitting almost at the tip of the Coigach peninsula.
 You’ll have a full day to explore these truly amazing landscapes, capturing a variety of scenes.

 Sandwood Bay & Oldshoremore Beach

 Sandwood Bay is remote and along with its famous sea stack Am Buachaille is one of the most hauntingly beautiful places in Scotland.
 It’s also said to be the finest beach in Sutherland if not Britain.
 We’ll be hoping for some wild sunsets to complement this wild and evocative part of Scotland.

-Handa Island is home to a colony of Puffins and we’ll take a short boat trip over to the island to explore its coastline and beaches on foot, while catching sight of the birdlife and puffins that nest on the Island.
+Handa Island is home to a colony of seabirds including Puffin, high cliffs, sea stacks and the remains of a 19th century village.
+You’ll take a short boat trip over to the island to explore its coastline and cliff top trails on foot, while catching sight of the birdlife and puffins that nest on the Island.

 The Northern Beaches & Kyles

 The remote Highland villages of Durness and Talmine provide a quiet setting to relax and explore before we photograph a duo of stunning beaches; Sango and Rispond.
 Beautiful Sea Loch, Loch Eriboll’s shores are lapped by the crystal clear waters of the Atlantic Ocean.
 Views from its eastern shore reveal dramatic views back towards the peaks of Cranstackie and Foinaven.

 The Kyle’s of Durness and Tongue make for striking abstracts at low tide as we make our way east.